LiamJCates/Programming-Notes/C++/Semantics/Types.md

 C++ is an object-oriented language.

-The collection of behaviors and states describing an object is called its type.
+Data type: The collection of behaviors, a type's operations, and states, a type's domain values, describing an object is called its type.

 C++ is a strongly typed language, meaning each object has a predefined data type.

 Reflecting these kinds of underlying differences, C++ categorizes data into different types, and only certain operations can be performed on particular types of data.
 Although at first it may seem confusing, by being so type conscious, C++ has built-in checks to guard against errors.

-Data type: A set of values together with a set of allowed operations.

 C++ data types fall into the following three categories:
   Simple data type
   Structured data type
   Pointers

 A data type is called simple if variables of that type can store only one value at a time.
 In contrast, in a structured data type, each data item is a collection of other data items.
 Simple data types are building blocks of structured data types.

 Every name and every expression has a type that determines the operations that may be performed on it.

 A declaration is a statement that introduces an entity into the program.
 It specifies a type for the entity:
-• A type defines a set of possible values and a set of operations (for an object).
-• An object is some memory that holds a value of some type.
+  A type defines an object's set of possible domain values and operations An object is some memory that holds a value of some type.
-• A value is a set of bits interpreted according to a type.
+  A value is a set of bits interpreted according to a type.
-• A variable is a named object.
+  A variable is a named object.